Franchising: Third-party logistics franchising

 Third-party logistics has become an increasingly more popular franchise opportunity due to the quickly growing transportation industry and low cost franchising.
 In 2012, Inc. Magazine ranked three logistics and transportation companies in the top 100 fastest growing companies in the annual Inc. 5000 rankings.

 Event franchising

-Event franchising is the duplication of public events in other geographical areas, retaining the original brand (logo), mission, concept and format of the event.
-As in classic franchising, event franchising is built on precisely copying successful events.
-An example of event franchising is the World Economic Forum, also known as the Davos forum, which has regional event franchisees in China, Latin America, etc. Likewise, the alter-globalist World Social Forum has launched many national events.
-When The Music Stops is an example of an events franchise in the UK, in this case, running speed dating and singles events.
+Event franchising is the replication of public events in other geographical areas while retaining the original brand, including its logo, mission, concept and format.
+As in classic franchising, the model depends on reproducing an event format that has already been established elsewhere.
+One example is the World Economic Forum, also known as the Davos forum, which has developed regional meetings in places such as China and Latin America.
+The alter-globalist World Social Forum has likewise been followed by a number of national and regional events.
+In the United Kingdom, When The Music Stops has operated as an events franchise focused on speed dating and singles events.

 Home-based franchises

 The franchising or duplication of another firm's successful home-based business model is referred to as a home-based franchise.
 Home-based franchises are becoming popular as they are considered to be an easy way to start a business as they may provide a low barrier for entry into entrepreneurship.
 It may cost little to start a home-based franchise, but experts say that "the work is no less hard."